 Initially, we planted the three sisters.
 Later on, we incorporated greens such as amaranth (bledo), yerba mora, and apazote, among other crops.
 Each season begins with a traditional Maya ceremony to ask permission to Mother Earth and the Creator to break the land and bless the seeds.
 Before we harvest corn, another ceremony is offered to thank the Creator and Mother Earth for all that has been produced.
 The garden continues to be a place for cultural sharing and sustaining ancestral practices.

-It aims to serve educational and research needs related to Indigenous food security while increasing participants’ knowledge and access to both traditional and non-traditional plants.
-As with the other Indigenous plots at the farm, the IAH Garden is guided by the principle that ‘food is medicine,’ and thus that a holistic understanding of health and healing includes the food that people eat.
-In addition to its international, community-based research, the IAH Garden engages with numerous regional Aboriginal Youth school and community organizations.
-It hosts the Culturally Relevant Urban Wellness program, which brings urban Aboriginal and recent immigrant youth to the IAH garden from March to October.
-To find out more about the program read the program booklet here, watch the CRUW video here, or find regular updates on the CRUW blog.
+It aims to serve educational and research needs related to Indigenous food sovereignty while increasing participants’ knowledge and access to both traditional and non-traditional plants.
+As with the other Indigenous programs at the UBC Farm, the xʷc̓ic̓əsəm garden is guided by the principle that ‘food is medicine,’ and thus that a holistic understanding of health and healing includes the food that people eat.
+For updates about the garden’s programs and ways to get involved, sign up for the newsletter here.

 The farm’s Indigenous projects and programming are made possible through long standing relationships with many organizations and individuals, including: